jsore/notes/v2/enterprise-js/deployment.md

 __Hostname & address__

    Coincidentally the author is using the same string as his workhorse user: `hobnob @142.93.241.63`

+   I'll be going with `foundation` for my new Linode instance's hostname.

    Note about server names: Keep a sensible naming convention